oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

       yum install ovirt-engine-reports
       engine-setup

-*   DWH credentials are located at **/etc/ovirt-engine-dwh/ovirt-engine-dwhd.conf.d/10-setup-database.conf**
+*   DWH credentials are located on the DWH machine at **/etc/ovirt-engine-dwh/ovirt-engine-dwhd.conf.d/10-setup-database.conf**

 On the engine machine A: